-The 8A34043 will complete the reset and initial configuration process at this point and begin normal operations.
+The 8A34004 will complete the reset and initial configuration process at this point and begin normal operations.
 Completion steps include the following:

 - 1. If configuration information was loaded in Step 4 or Step 5, recalibrate the System APLL and lock it to the reference clock on the OSCI input. - 2.
-Perform a temperature sensor cycle to establish an initial value in internal registers. - 3.
-Enable serial port operation as configured. - 4.
-Apply configuration settings from the internal register image to the actual registers and enable output clocks and GPIOs as configured. - 5.
-Begin operation on input reference monitors and PLL state machine alarms/status. - 6.
+Enable serial port operation as configured. - 3.
+Apply configuration settings from the internal register image to the actual registers and enable output clocks Qx / nQx and GPIOs as configured. - 4.
+Begin operation on input reference monitors and PLL state machine alarms/status. - 5.
 Enable alarm operation as configured.